qwertytoki/whyq_lunch_evaluation/README.md

 evaluate weekly lunch to improve our lunch choice.

-★★★★★ Definitely I will order again.
-If I see this menu, no need to see other menu.
+★★★★★ This is a menu I can trust.
+On days when this is available, there's no need to look at other menus.
-★★★★☆ Good taste, I like it, if no any other choice, I can choose this.
+★★★★☆ Good taste, totally not bad, I choose this if no any other good choice.
-★★★☆☆ Okay, if I have curiosity or feeling good, I will choose this.
+★★★☆☆ Okay, When I'm feeling adventurous or having a good day, I think I can choose this.
-★★☆☆☆ hmmm, if I am hungry, I can eat though..
+★★☆☆☆ When I'm extremely hungry, I might allow myself to eat this.
 ★☆☆☆☆ Definitely I will NOT order again.
 It made my bad day.

 ## Rough introductions